LFerrett/note-taker/README.md

 ## Description

-This app is a simple note taker built using Express.js back end, powered by a database written to a JSON file.
+This app is a simple note taker built using an Express.js back end, powered by a database written to a JSON file.
 Users can write, save, and delete notes to help with every day tasks such as grocery lists or to-do lists.

 ## Table of Contents